Working Paper Series

 By Kelly Maxwell & Monita Thompson

-This paper traces the history of the University of Michigan’s Program on Intergroup Relations, from its inception in 1988 through 2106.
-It discusses the national and local factors that led to the initiation of this Program and the development of its unique form of social justice education – peer-facilitated, academically credited intergroup dialogues.
+This paper traces the history of the University of Michigan’s Program on Intergroup Relations, from its inception in 1988 through 2016.
+It discusses the national and local factors that led to the initiation of this program and the development of its unique form of social justice education – peer-facilitated, academically credited intergroup dialogues.
 As the Program has grown over time it has extended its core agenda in other educational projects such as CommmonGround, residence hall advisor training, outreach and partnership efforts with other academic and student life units, the Intergroup Dialogue National Institute that disseminates the Program’s vision and practices to other colleges and universities, and various research projects.

 By Chaddrick Gallaway

 This research paper examines some of the ways in which voice and power are shared in interracial dialogues.
 White students often report at the outset that they feel they have little to offer: they often are unaware of the meaning and impacts of their racial identity and are cautious about making racial mistakes or giving offense to students of color.
 This stance can result in uneven vulnerability and transparency in participation by different racial groups.
 Thus, students of color often report carrying both the opportunity and the burden of educating their white peers.
 Gallaway examines these dynamics and provides a number of useful suggestions for facilitators dealing with these issues.